15 Oct Four Profit Drivers

 The four profit drivers concept helps explain Hoshin Kanri’s unique power to drive multiple improvements right across an enterprise all at the same time.

-Successful business transformation means creating not just one, or a handful of barnstorming ideas, but by using all four profit drivers to instigate, develop and follow through on many practical and realistic improvements simultaneously and throughout the enterprise.
+Successful business transformation is not just about creating one, or a handful of barnstorming ideas.
+On the contrary, transformation requires the use of all four profit drivers to instigate, develop and follow through on many practical and realistic improvements simultaneously and throughout the enterprise.